JamCamAbreu/Networking-SimpleChatTCP/README.txt

 How to use the chat program:
   1. Compile the client code (instructions above) if you haven't already.

-  2. Start the server by typing "./server.py".
-The server will wait for any incoming TCP connections on its socket.
+  2. Start the server by typing "./chatserve.py 55854".
+Here, '55854' is an
+     example port number.
+But you may use any port number.
+The server will now wait for any incoming TCP connections on its socket.

-  3. In another terminal window, enter in "./client localhost 55851" The server and client establish a connection.
+  3. In another terminal window, enter in "./client localhost 55854" (Again, here 55854 is an example port number used in the step above.)

-    - Note: if that port is already used on your system, you either have to change the port used in the server.py file using vim, or operate on another machine.
+     The server and client establish a connection.

   4. The client is prompted to enter their name.
 (The server always has name 'server')